Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Computing the generating series of newly defined invariants

 \subsection{K-theoretic insertions}

-In this section, we use the Oh--Thomas Riemann--Roch formula for their twisted virtual structure sheaf. \begin{theorem}[Oh--Thomas {\cite[Thm.
-6.1]{OT}}] Let $M$ be projective with a fixed choice of orientation, $V\in G^0\big(M\big)$, then
+In this section, we use the Riemann--Roch formula for the twisted virtual structure sheaf of Oh--Thomas \cite{OT}. \begin{theorem}[Oh--Thomas {\cite[Thm.
+6.1]{OT}}] Let $M$ be projective with a fixed choice of orientation and let $V\in G^0\big(M\big)$.
+Then

-\end{theorem} \begin{proof} This is just Theorem \cite[Theorem 6.1]{OT} stated in terms of $\hat{\chi}^{\textnormal{vir}}(-)$ and using the notation of \eqref{chivir}. \end{proof}
+\end{theorem} \begin{proof} This is just Theorem \cite[Thm.
+6.1]{OT} stated in terms of $\hat{\chi}^{\textnormal{vir}}(-)$ and using the notation of \eqref{chivir}. \end{proof}

 Recall that $\textnormal{Td} = \mathscr{G}_f$ for $ f(x) = \frac{x}{1-e^{-x}}$ which satisfies